joeljang/temporalwiki/README.md

 # TemporaWiki
+In order to generate new TemporalWiki (training and evaluation corpus), use the [TemporalWikiDatasets](https://github.com/CHLee0801/TemporalWikiDatasets) repository.

 In order to reproduce our results, take the following steps:
 ### 1. Create conda environment and install requirements